-- 2.1 In accordance with Article 14 of the Convention, the Contracting Parties shall appoint the Executive Secretary in accordance to the UN categories and level, including his or her remuneration and such other entitlements, as it deems appropriate. - 2.2 In accordance with Article 14 of the Convention, the Executive Secretary shall appoint, direct, and supervise employees.
-The paramount consideration in the appointment, transfer or promotion of the employees shall be the necessity for securing the highest standards of efficiency, competence and integrity. - 2.3 Any employee appointed before the adoption of these Regulations shall be deemed to have been appointed under these Regulations and, save for any specific terms set out in the offer of appointment of the employee, these Regulations will be deemed to form the terms and conditions of employment of the employee. - 2.4 Employees shall be required to retire on reaching the age of 65 years with the exception of an Executive Secretary whose four year appointment commenced prior to reaching the age of 65 and who then reaches 65 year during that term, who will be required to retire at the end of that term.
+- 2.1.
+In accordance with Article 14 of the Convention, the Contracting Parties shall appoint the Executive Secretary in accordance to the UN categories and level, including his or her remuneration and such other entitlements, as it deems appropriate. - 2.2.
+In accordance with Article 14 of the Convention, the Executive Secretary shall appoint, direct, and supervise employees.
+The paramount consideration in the appointment, transfer or promotion of the employees shall be the necessity for securing the highest standards of efficiency, competence and integrity. - 2.3.
+Any employee appointed before the adoption of these Regulations shall be deemed to have been appointed under these Regulations and, save for any specific terms set out in the offer of appointment of the employee, these Regulations will be deemed to form the terms and conditions of employment of the employee. - 2.4.
+Employees shall be required to retire on reaching the age of 65 years with the exception of an Executive Secretary whose four year appointment commenced prior to reaching the age of 65 and who then reaches 65 years during that term, who will be required to retire at the end of that term.
+Upon selection, each employee shall receive an offer of appointment stating: